ChrisChoi314/chrischoi314/README.md

 - ⚡ Fun fact: ...
 -->

 - 🏫 I am an undergraduate at Carnegie Mellon University majoring in physics, minoring in mathematics.
-I have been advised by Prof. Tina Kahniashvili in theoretical cosmology, and Prof. Roy Briere in experimetnal particle physics.
+I have been advised by Prof. Tina Kahniashvili in theoretical cosmology, and Prof. Roy Briere in experimental particle physics.
 - 🔭 I am currently interested in theoretical cosmology, specifically alternative theories of gravity in the purview of gravitational waves.
 I use computational and numerical methods to look at the consequences of these theores in real world data.
 - 🌱 I love working on open source projects in my spare time.
 I use my skills to make it easier to set up systems in arch linux.
 I also like discovering new aspects about data by generating interesting statistics in the field of cubing, music, linguistics, anime, and more.
 - 📚 I love reading hard sci-fi (Greg Egan, Liu Cixin, Neal Stephenson, Issac Asimov, Olaf Stapledon) and speculative fiction (Ted Chiang, CM Kosemen) (my [Goodreads account](https://www.goodreads.com/user/show/86513877-chris-choi)), cycling (my [Strava account](https://www.strava.com/athletes/39021617)), and watching Japanese animation (my [MAL account](https://myanimelist.net/profile/ChrisChoi314))